m-hasan-n/hlp/README.md

 ```
 load_segment_demonstrations
 ```

 This script loads data from successful trials for all participants.
-It also segments the demonstrations according to the qualitative spatio-temporal representation given in the paper.
-Segmented demonstrations and extracted data are saved for further processing (e.g. classifiers training).
+Afterwards, it segments the demonstrations according to the qualitative spatio-temporal representation given in the paper.
+The segmented demonstrations and extracted data are saved for further processing (e.g. classifiers training).
 Data is saved in '/Segmented-Dataset' directory as '/sub_xx/T_yyy.mat' for each 'xx' subject and 'yyy' trial (demonstration).

 ## Running experimets, training and testing
-To reproduce the same experiments in ICRA-2020 paper with training and testing the decision classifiers, run:
+To reproduce the same experiments in ICRA-2020 paper with training and testing the HLP algorithm, run:

 ```
 HLP_experiment_protocols(first_time, training_required, training_protocol)
 ```

 * Set 'first_time' flag to 1 for the first time you run this code.
 When set, the code will load the segmented demonstrations (that were saved in the previous step) from your local machine to MATLAB workspace.
-This flag must be set at the first run and for every (re)training session.
-Unset this flag if you only want to test the HLP algorithm.
+Afterwards, it will extract the data required for training the classifiers.
+Data are extracted as state-action pairs (training examples) for different classification and regression models.
+Data extracted from the whole dataset are saved as '/segmented-demonstrations/all_extracted_data.mat'.
+This flag must be set at the first run only.
+At other runs, the code will just load the extracted data.

 * Set 'training_required' flag to 1 only if you need to (re)train the
 decision classifiers.
 Unset it if you want to test the HLP algorithm using